SolaceSamples/solace-samples-semp/docs/_tutorials/java-client.md

 ---
 layout: tutorials
-title: Basic Operations - Java Client Library
+title: Basic Operations - Java
 summary: The basics of how to create, read, update, and delete a SEMP object using a Java client library
 icon: java-logo.jpg
 ---